 The early symptoms of pneumococcal disease can be non-specific and difficult to distinguish from common infections of childhood.
 As the pneumococcal disease progresses, it may localise to specific organ systems and manifest symptoms which bring the diagnosis to attention.
-These include pneumonia (infection in the lungs), meningitis (infection of the outer coverings of the brain), middle ear infections or even bacteraemia (infection that has spread into the bloodstream).The gold standard of diagnosis is still by bacterial cultures which usually take at least 48 to 72 hours for confirmation.
+These symptoms include pneumonia (infection in the lungs), meningitis (infection of the outer coverings of the brain), middle ear infections or even bacteraemia (infection that has spread into the bloodstream).
+Diagnosis by bacterial culture remains the gold standard; this usually takes at least 48 to 72 hours for confirmation.

-The pneumococcal bacteria can affect any age group.
-Anyone can get Pneumococcal Disease.But it appears to be of highest prevalence in the young and elderly, also in those with weakness in the immune system (eg. HIV, cancer and patients on immunosuppressants), those with chronic heart and lung conditions (including diabetes) and in those with absent spleen or have had the spleen removed.It affects children in much the same way as they do adults by causing infections in the lungs (pneumonia), ears (otitis media), blood (bacteraemia), membranes covering the brain (meningitis).
+Pneumococcal bacteria can infect persons of any age group, and anyone is susceptible to pneumococcal disease.
+However it appears to be most prevalent among the young and elderly, those with weakened immune systems (e.g., those with HIV, cancer or who are on immunosuppressants), those with chronic heart and lung conditions (including diabetes) and those with an absent or removed spleen.
+Pneumococcal disease affects children in much the same way as it does adults – by causing infections in the lungs (pneumonia), ears (otitis media), blood (bacteraemia) and membranes covering the brain (meningitis).
 The spectrum of infections caused by the pneumococcus is similar in the young and the elderly although the relative prevalence can differ.
-Those most susceptible to pneumococcal infections are children less than 2 years of age, the elderly and the immunocompromised due to deficiencies or immaturity of their bodies' immune system to fight off the pneumococcal bacteria.
+Those most susceptible to pneumococcal infections are children less than two years of age, the elderly and those who are immunocompromised due to deficiencies or immaturity of their bodies' immune system to fight off the pneumococcal bacteria.
 A high proportion of preschool children are carriers of the pneumococcus bacteria.
-Thus children who attend daycare centres are more likely to become infected due to the increased exposure to the bacteria.
-Over 20% of those who contract pneumococcal meningitis die and 50% experience long-term health complications such as deafness, paralysis (loss of limb function) or mental retardation.
+Thus children who attend day-care centres are more likely to become infected due to their increased exposure to the bacteria.
+Over 20% of those who contract pneumococcal meningitis do not survive; 50% experience long-term health complications such as deafness, paralysis (loss of limb function) or mental retardation.
 Pneumococcal pneumonia can also cause damage to the lungs and spread of infection into the blood stream and its attendant complications as described above.
 Ear infections can also result in hearing impairment.

 The dosing schedule is different for babies or children at different ages.
-This can range form 4 doses in babies <6 months old, 3 doses in 6 to 12 months old, 2 doses in those between 12 and 24 months old and 1 dose in those >24 months old.
+This can range from four doses in babies less than months old, three doses in those six to 12 months old, two doses in those between 12 and 24 months old and one dose in those greater than 24 months old.
 It is important to note that the earlier the vaccine is taken, the earlier the protection takes effect and hence the vaccine should be taken as early as possible.
-Data from the west where this vaccine has been included in the standard national immunisation schedule has indicated that it is effective in preventing the disease as well as reducing the carriage of the bacteria.
+Data from the West (where this vaccine has been included in the standard national immunisation schedule) has indicated that it is effective in preventing the disease as well as reducing the carriage of the bacteria.
 The latter is potentially important for reducing the spread of the bacteria to others at risk, including the elderly.
 In fact data also shows that with the widespread use of this vaccine in the USA, the incidence of pneumococcal disease in the elderly has also decreased.
-This vaccine can be given as young as 6 weeks of age and since prevention is certainly better than cure, it is important for parents to be aware of this infection and its prevention through vaccination and protect their child against it.
+This vaccine can be given to infants as young as six weeks of age.
+Since prevention is certainly better than cure, it is important for parents to protect their child against infection.